strawberry-tools/strawberry-v0/strawberry-features.md

-# Gotham Features
+# Strawberry Features

-Gotham is built upon the strong foundation of [Hugo](https://gohugo.io).
+Strawberry is built upon the strong foundation of [Hugo](https://gohugo.io).
 99% of our features (and code for that matter) come from Hugo.
 You can learn about all of Hugo's features (if you're unfamiliar) [here](https://gohugo.io/about/features/).

-The current list of Gotham unique features can be found on [the website](https://www.gothamhq.com/features/).
+The current list of Strawberry unique features can be found on [the website](https://www.gothamhq.com/features/).
 Below are features tracked for the next or some future release.

-## Features Unique to Gotham
+## Features Unique to Strawberry

 ### Apple App Site Association